matchajune/matchajune.github.io/_posts/2015-10-10-pyramid-matrix.markdown

 ## Afterwards

-The [Pyramid Matrix](http://juliusjung.info/2015/10/10/pyramid-matrix/) challenge was so fun to solve a couple of days ago!
+The challenge was so fun to solve a couple of days ago!
 I eagerly waited for the challenge to end so I can view other people's solutions and I was not disappointed!
 Here is the winning shortest solution:

 {% highlight javascript %}
   p = pyramidMatrix = function(n, j) {